Ultrafast X-ray Spectroscopy of Intersystem Crossing in Hexafluoroacetylacetone: Chromophore Photophysics and Spectral Changes in the Face of Electron Withdrawing Groups: Abstract

 \section{Abstract}

-Intersystem crossings between singlet and triplet states represent a crucial pathway for relaxation mechanisms in photochemical processes.
-Herein, we report on the intersystem crossing in hexafluoro-acetylacetone, probed using ultrafast X-ray transient absorption spectroscopy at the carbon K-edge.
-We observe the excited state dynamics following excitation with 266 nm UV light to the \textsuperscript{1}$\pi\pi^{*}$ (S\textsubscript{2}) state with element and site-specificity using broadband soft X-ray pulse produced by high harmonic generation.
+Intersystem crossings between singlet and triplet states represent a crucial relaxation pathway in photochemical processes.
+Herein, we probe the intersystem crossing in hexafluoro-acetylacetone with ultrafast X-ray transient absorption spectroscopy at the carbon K-edge.
+We observe the excited state dynamics following excitation with 266 nm UV light to the \textsuperscript{1}$\pi\pi^{*}$ (S\textsubscript{2}) state with element and site-specificity using a broadband soft X-ray pulse produced by high harmonic generation.
 These results are compared to X-ray spectra computed from orbital optimized density functional theory methods.
-The evolution of the core-to-valence resonances at the carbon K-edge exhibits an ultrafast population transfer between the \textsuperscript{1}$n\pi^{*}$ (S\textsubscript{1}) and \textsuperscript{3}$\pi\pi^{*}$ (T\textsubscript{1}) states on a $1.6\pm0.4$ ps timescale, which is similar to the 1.5 ps timescale earlier observed for acetylacetone [J. Am.
+It is found that the electron withdrawing fluorine atoms decongest the X-ray absorption spectrum by enhancing separation between features originating from different carbon atoms.
+This facilitates the elucidation of structural and electronic dynamics at the chromophore.
+The evolution of the core-to-valence resonances at the carbon K-edge reveals an ultrafast population transfer between the \textsuperscript{1}$n\pi^{*}$ (S\textsubscript{1}) and \textsuperscript{3}$\pi\pi^{*}$ (T\textsubscript{1}) states on a $1.6\pm0.4$ ps timescale, which is similar to the 1.5 ps timescale earlier observed for acetylacetone [J. Am.
 Chem.
 Soc. \textbf{139}, 16576 (2017)].
-While the substitution of strong electron withdrawing groups can in principle perturb the potential energy surfaces of excited states, there is little influence of the fluorine substitution on the intersystem crossing rate in this case.
+It therefore appears that terminal fluorination has little influence on the intersystem crossing rate of the acetylacetone chromophore.
 In addition, the significant role of hydrogen-bond opened and twisted rotational isomers is elucidated in the excited state dynamics by comparison of the experimental transient X-ray spectra with theory.